AdrenTran/AdrenTran/README.md

 # Hello!
-Welcome to my personal Github Page.
+Welcome to my personal Github page.

 I'm a Neuroscience Graduate from the University of Rochester.
 - My goal is to create responsive webpages that present new EEG Machine Learning breakthroughs.